samuelgozi/nano-schema/README.md

 When an object fails to validate, the `validate` method will throw an error with a message explaining exactly how the validation failed, and what property caused the error.

-Lets show an example with the schema above:
+Let's show an example with the schema above:

 ```js
 schema.validate({